Elite-Modding-Team/ThaumicTweaker/README.md

     - Increase the vertical search area when the Research Table looks for nearby research aids
 - **Runic Shielding Tweaks:**
     - Overhauls the Runic Shielding system with a new shield type so it no longer use Minecraft absorption hearts
-- **Special Mining Result Tweaks:**
-    - Add and remove special mining drops using CraftTweaker or GroovyScript
 - **Vis Generator Tweaks:**
     - Change the amount of RF generated per point of Vis and the RF output per tick
 - **Void Siphon Tweaks:**